 - Establish a presence on the social media sites most used by your customers.

-- Create a Twitter profile for your business.
+- Create an X (formerly Twitter) profile for your business.

 - Create a Facebook page for your business.

 - Create a Pinterest account for your business.